Please utilize the following links to browse Southwestern Community College's Financial Aid Guide below.

 Examples of academically related activities can include but are not limited to:

-e.
-Participation in online discussion about academic matters
+- Participation in an online discussion about academic matters

-f.
-Initiation of contact with instructor to ask question about academic subject
+- Initiation of contact with instructor to ask questions about an academic subject

 Determination/documentation must be made by the school.
 A student's self-certification of attendance is not acceptable unless it is supported by school documentation.

-In the unfortunate event that the student becomes deceased during their period of enrollment, the withdrawal date will be no longer than the date of the student’s death.
+In the unfortunate event that the student becomes deceased during their enrollment period, the withdrawal date will be no longer than the date of the student's death.
 The college will maintain documentation of the calculation of the withdrawal date.
-A deceased student, or a student’s estate, is not eligible for a post-withdrawal disbursement.
+A deceased student, or a student's estate, is not eligible for a post-withdrawal disbursement.

-The college will return the amount of the Title IV funds for which it is responsible as soon as possible but no later than 45 days after the date of determination that the student officially withdrew, or within 30 days from the determination that a student unofficially withdrew.
-The school will make a determination as soon as possible but no later than 30 days after the end of the earlier of (1) the payment period, (2) the academic year, or (3) the program.
+The college will return the amount of the Title IV funds for which it is responsible as soon as possible but no later than 45 days after the date of determination that the student officially withdrew or within 30 days from the determination that a student unofficially withdrew.
+The school will decide as soon as possible but no later than 30 days after the end of the earlier of (1) the payment period, (2) the academic year, or (3) the program.

 3. Post-Withdrawal Disbursement